ProjectRecommend/docs/design-docs/final/SRS_final.md

 **Brief Description**

-The user manages tracks import and remove from the application
+The user manages tracks, can import and remove them from the application

 **User interaction**

-- The user can import tracks from offline music collection
+- Import tracks from offline music collection
-- The directories, sub directories and files are added to the application
+- Add directories, sub directories and files to the music player.
-- The local store updates the track
 - The user can remove the track from the application
 - The local store updates itself deleting the track